dbyrzov/react_blog_BE/README.md

-# veggieLine
+# Mitko
-REST API for web blog/market of veggieLine
+REST API for web blog/market of Mitko